 "It's an awe-inspiring yet humbling first hand experience of nature.
 The way they move — it's like being able to watch the invisible flows of life energy."

 The secret lies in the same systems that apply to anything on the cusp of a shift, like snow before an avalanche, where the velocity of one bird affects the velocity of the rest.
-It is called "scale-free correlation" and every shift of the murmuration is called a critical transition.
+It's called "scale-free correlation," and every shift of the murmuration is called a critical transition.
 Giorgio Parisi, a theoretical physicist with the University of Rome, lead a research team looking into the amazing movement of starlings and published a paper in the Proceedings of the National Academy of Sciences in 2010.

 "The change in the behavioral state of one animal affects and is affected by that of all other animals in the group, no matter how large the group is.
 Scale-free correlations provide each animal with an effective perception range much larger than the direct interindividual interaction range, thus enhancing global response to perturbations."